cython/cython/docs/src/userguide/nogil.rst

     #. if you have a large computationally/IO-intensive block that doesn't need the GIL then it may be "polite" to release it, just to benefit users of your code who want to do multi-threading.
 However, this is mostly useful rather than necessary.

-    #. (very, very occasionally) it's sometimes useful to briefly release the GIL with a short with ``nogil: pass`` block.
-This is because Cython doesn't release it spontaneously (unlike Python) so if you're waiting on another Python thread to complete a task, this can avoid deadlocks.
+    #. (very, very occasionally) in long-running Cython code that never calls into the Python interpreter, it can sometimes be useful to briefly release the GIL with a short ``with nogil: pass`` block.
+This is because Cython doesn't release it spontaneously (unlike the Python interpreter), so if you're waiting on another Python thread to complete a task, this can avoid deadlocks.
 This sub-point probably doesn't apply to you unless you're compiling GUI code with Cython.

 If neither of these two points apply then you probably do not need to release the GIL.
 The sort of Cython code that can run without the GIL (no calls to Python, purely C-level numeric operations)